dragon7-fc/misc/algorithm/LeetCode/[Hard] 327. Count of Range Sum.md

 };
 ```

-**Solution 6: (Prefix Sum, Divide and Conquer, Merge Sort, gradually fix one half and find the other half range)**
+**Solution 6: (Prefix Sum, Divide and Conquer, Merge Sort, gradually fix one half and find the other half range based on prefix sum diff)**

 pre [0 ...     ...  ...]
           i   j     k